PowerPowder/network-notes/03 - OSI Model.md

 #### Multiplexing (all for baseband) - TDM, StatTDM, FDM
 * **Time-Division Multiplexing**: take turns using allocated time slots
-* **Statistical TDM**: dynamically allocate time slots to devices who need bandwitdth
+* **Statistical TDM**: dynamically allocate time slots to devices who need bandwidth
 * **Frequency-Division Multiplexing**: split into channels like broadband, each person gets an amount of portions

 ## L2 - Data Link (Frames)